peachhichew/Smol-Pet-Sim/README.md

 # Final Project Information
-Description of the final project, significant changes from the [proposal](https://github.com/peachhichew/Smol-Pet-Sim/blob/master/Proposal.md), and how the user can interact with the page.
+This is a smol (small) pet simulator where the user can interact with a dog, a cat, and a bunny.
+All of the animals are animated using Pixi.js, with the exception of the main menu.
+User interactions will be listed below.
+Any significant changes from the [proposal](https://github.com/peachhichew/Smol-Pet-Sim/blob/master/Proposal.md) will also be included in this document.

 Link to the project: [here](https://people.rit.edu/sxw8136/igme230/Smol-Pet-Sim/code/index.html).